Creator’s Case Study – Locus Solus Studio “Mercurial Water”

 We then baked the animations for fishes and imported them in Spark where we tweaked them using nodes and made sure that the fade in and out of their textures was synced to their animated paths.
 After everything was placed in the scene.
 I started working on the occlusion to make sure that the reveal would look realistic and that it would work from every angle.
 There is some hidden geometry at the base of the statue that contributes to making sure that the structure could emerge from the water without being seen.

 How does your Effect work?
-Please share with us a video with the complete Effect.

 After opening the effect, users will be prompted to place the swirling pool on a surface in their environments with a tap interaction.
 A long press Interaction will cause the swirling pool to drop into the floor.
 A statue will arise from the swirls and as it slowly moves up, you’ll feel your phone vibrating and music will start playing mimicking the sound of water flowing.
 We wanted to use the new haptic feedback feature of Meta Spark to add an additional level of immersion.
 A swarm of colorful fishes will then start swimming through and around the statue while water is pouring down from the character’s hands.
 If you look closely inside the dress you can see reflections of your environment, which will eventually determine how the dress is going to look like.
 We also added a stream of water drops falling inside the dress’s pattern to sell the idea of water pouring down a surface.